altocodenl/tagaway/utils/qascript.md

 			- 'Change password' button, background color '#5b6eff' color '#fff'.
 On hover background color '#fff' color: '#5b6eff'.
 			- 'Cancel' button, background color '#fff' color: '#484848'.
 On hover background color '#484848' color '#fff'.
 		- Title 'Usage and account type'
 		- Usage % of the free space on the left, Usage: X% (2 GB) Of your free 2 GB.
 Usage bar to the right.
 		- 'Space limit'.
 'You can set your monthly limit up to 100 GB.' to the left.
 Placeholder with '100' to the right.
 		- 'Account type: Paid'.
 In case account was turned paid in the middle of a particular month, during that month, there should be the text 'This month you pay for X days.'.
 In all cases, the text 'Monthly cost is € 4.00'.
 To the right, the amount of the fixed cost '€ x / Month', where 'x' is the fixed amount charged by Altocode - during first month is the corresponding amount on days of service accrued.
 		- '▶' icon to the left of 'Paid space used: X GB'. cursor: pointer;
 		- 'Paid space used: X GB', where X is the average space used and current use.
 Text 'Based on your average space used and your current use.' should be below on the left.
 To the right, the  expected cost for the space used '€ x / Month', where 'x' is the expected cost.
 			- Click on the '▶'.
 The icon should turn to '▼' and 2 rows display.
 			- Both rows have 'padding-left': 5%, hence being a child of previous row.
 				- 'Average paid space used: x GB' where x is the amount of paid GB used on the current month.
 Below, text 'Average amount of GB you used this month so far.'.
 To the right '€ x / Month' where x is the cost of paid GB used in the current month.
 				- 'Paid space currently using: x GB' where x is the amount of GB currently being used by the paid user.
 Below the text 'x GB * Y remaining days this month.
 Each GB is € 0.05.' where x is the amount of GB currently being used by the paid user and Y is the amount of remaining days of the current month.
 To the right '€ x / Month' where x is the cost of the current space being used.
 		- 'Total estimated cost for this month:' to the left and '€ X' where X is the total estimated cost of the current month.
 		- 'Cancel your account' link, cursor:pointer; text-decoration: underlined;

-## 5GB limit reached
+## Space limit reached
 	- Space alert (upload & import).
 INCLUDE
 	- Upgrade view

 ## Cancel account
 	- 'My account' paid account.
 EMAIL TO USER AND US.

 ## Payment process
 Not developed yet